Nataraj-EL/Nataraj-EL/README.md

 My work revolves around **turning ideas into functional products**, applying core concepts through real implementations rather than just theory.

-I have also gained practical exposure through my experience as a **Research Intern at IIT Madras**, where I worked on real-world problem solving in a research-driven environment, and through my involvement with **Adapt Robotics**, contributing to hands-on technical development.
+I have also gained practical exposure through my experience as a **Research Intern at IIT Madras**, where I worked on real-world problem solving in a research-driven environment, and through my involvement with **Adapt Robotics** as the Full Stack Web Developer, contributing to hands-on technical development.

 Currently, I’m focused on strengthening my backend and system design understanding, while exploring tools like **Celery, Redis, Docker**, and **Cloud technologies (AWS)** to build more scalable and efficient applications.